Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 To illustrate these concepts further, let’s try and marry them with a few of the Operational Excellence principles we advocate for software development.

-Principle 2 discusses process management and governance, without which the project will suffer inevitable losses in all three spaces: cost, schedule, and quality.
+Principle 2 discusses process management and governance, without which the project will inevitably suffer losses in all three areas: cost, schedule, and quality.

-Lean, efficient, and effective production processes mean larger profit margins, more room for continuous improvement, a competitive edge, increased value proposition, and higher quality products.
+Lean, efficient, and effective production processes result in larger profit margins, more room for continuous improvement, a competitive edge, a stronger value proposition, and higher-quality products.

-Superior processes and great talent allow you to achieve the best quality for the lowest budgets and in the shortest timeframes.
+Superior processes and exceptional talent enable you to achieve the best quality at the lowest budgets and in the shortest timeframes.

 Principle 3 stresses the value of quality deliveries, while principle 5 discusses the vitality of focusing on business value.
-The central theme here is that there is a limit that, although hard to determine, exists beyond which the project is not viable.
+The central theme here is that a limit exists, although difficult to determine, beyond which the project is not viable.

-Accepting non-viable projects is risky for your business.
-It diverts valuable resources to non-profitable projects, distracting your team, preventing them from focusing on strategic initiatives, and accumulating large amounts of technical debt by accommodating unreasonable timeframes.
+Accepting non-viable projects is a risk to your business.
+It diverts valuable resources to non-profitable projects, distracting your team and preventing them from focusing on strategic initiatives, while accumulating large amounts of technical debt by accommodating unreasonable timeframes.

-The danger arising from these scenarios is due to their highly technical nature and long-term impact that is not discernable and evident in the present.
+The danger arising from these scenarios is due to their highly technical nature and long-term impact that is not discernible or evident in the present.

 4. Risk-Informed Decision Making